Sea to Land 2025

 Wishful Night 2025

-prickly sow-thistle, hanji, india ink, plaster, wood, adhesive
+sow-thistle, hanji, india ink, plaster on wooden panel

 50 x 50cm